Multipurpose and Evacuation Centre

 Phase 3 - Planning Approvals

-Multipurpose and Evacuation Centre is currently at this stageMarch - April 2025
+Multipurpose and Evacuation Centre has finished this stageMarch - June 2025

 -